Internet Crimes Against Children

 If you didn’t go to actually meet the minor, you can be convicted of a misdemeanor punishable by up to one year in county jail.

-I know that you’re frightened about what may happen to you, but read on, there are steps that can be taken to help you.
-We’ll get there.
+You may be frightened about what may happen to you, but read on, there are steps that can be taken to help remedy this situation.

 The offenses where there is an actual minor involved are handled by the local law enforcement agency where the minor made the contact or where a meeting with the minor occurred.